Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

 \subsection{Sum-of-squares proofs of hypercontractive inequalities}

 The present work is concerned with proving hypercontractive inequalities via ``sums of squares'' (SOS); i.e., in the Positivstellensatz proof system introduced by Grigoriev and Vorobjov~\cite{GV01}.
 A recent work of Barak et al.~\cite{BBH+12} showed that the Khot--Vishnoi~\cite{KV05} SDP integrality gap instances for Unique-Games are actually well-solved by the ``$4$-round Lasserre SDP hierarchy''; equivalently, the ``degree-$8$ SOS hierarchy''.
 This is despite the fact that they are strong gap instances for superconstantly many rounds of other weaker SDP hierarchies such as Lov\'{a}sz--Schrijver$^+$ and Sherali--Adams$^+$~\cite{RS09b,KS09}.
 The key to analyzing the optimum value of the Khot--Vishnoi instances is the hypercontractive inequality, and perhaps the key technical component of the Barak et al.\ result is showing that Theorem~\ref{thm:2-4-hypercon} has a degree-$4$ ``SOS proof''.
-That is, if we treat the each $f(x)$ as a formal ``indeterminate'', then $9^{k} \|f\|_2^4 - \|\calP^{\leq k} f\|_4^4$ is a degree-$4$ polynomial in the $2^n$ indeterminates, and Barak et al.\ showed that it is a sum of squared polynomials (hence always nonnegative).
+That is, if we treat each $f(x)$ as a formal ``indeterminate'', then $9^{k} \|f\|_2^4 - \|\calP^{\leq k} f\|_4^4$ is a degree-$4$ polynomial in the $2^n$ indeterminates, and Barak et al.\ showed that it is a sum of squared polynomials (hence always nonnegative).

 The connection between SOS proofs and SDP relaxations for optimization problems was made independently by Lasserre~\cite{Las00} and Parrilo~\cite{Par00}.
 Roughly speaking, if a system of $n$-variate polynomial inequalities can be refuted within the degree-$d$ SOS proof system of Grigoriev and Vorobjov~\cite{GV01}, then this refutation can also be found efficiently by solving a semidefinite program of size $n^{O(d)}$.
-(For more details, see e.g.~\cite{OZ13}.)
 The associated ``degree-$d$ SOS hierarchy'' for approximating optimization problems is known to be at least as strong as the Lov\'{a}sz--Schrijver$^+$ and Sherali--Adams$^+$ SDP hierarchies, and the~\cite{BBH+12} result shows that it can be noticeably stronger for the notorious Unique Games problem.
+(For more details, see e.g.~\cite{OZ13,BBH+12}.)